This article is part of a series.

 View

-.
-In Kotlin all classes, interfaces and objects go to their own file just as you would do it with Java.
-So if you come from the Python world keep this in mind.
+package, to keep them organized.
+In Kotlin all classes, interfaces and objects go to their own file, the same way you do it in Java.
+If you come from the Python world keep this in mind.

 import org.hexworks.zircon.api.ColorThemes